phoenixbyrd/Termux_XFCE/README.md

 # Termux_XFCE

-Sets up a termux XFCE desktop and a Debian proot install and installs some additional software like Firefox and Webcord, a discord client.
+Sets up a termux XFCE desktop and a Debian proot install.

 You only need to pick your username and follow the prompts to create a password for vncserver.
-This will take roughly 4GB of storage space.
+This will take roughly 3GB of storage space.
 Please note, this can be a lengthy process.

 This setup uses Termux-X11, the termux-x11 server will be installed and you will be prompted to allow termux to install the Android APK.
 It will also setup vncserver.